 The risk to all those taking this approach. without putting in the necessary controls is the loss of visibility. you cannot protect that you cannot see.
 Unacceptable vulnerability is when a personal device is used to access company data without any visibility.
 This doesn’t mean that we cant still give our teams access to company data from their personal device if just means that precautions need to be put in place, much like the ones in place for your corporately owned devices.

 below are 2 options organizations can take to give employees safe access to company data while working remotely.

-Option 1.
-The organisation takes full control of the device. but this presents issues.
-The user will no longer be able to download new apps. run unsolicited applications, give the kids access to their games.
+The organisation takes full control of the device.
+But this presents issues.
+The user will no longer be able to download new apps un unsolicited applications, give the kids access to their games.
 It’s not worth it.
 So what other options are there?

-Option 2.
-Intune and the right consultancy. by applying the right policies to devices. installing applications with controls gives visibility to company data.
+Intune and the right consultancy.
+By applying the right policies to devices. installing applications with controls gives visibility to company data.
 It does not remove any of the access or control from the owner.